 The Division of Public Safety comprises the Cornell University Police Department, Cornell's Public Safety Communications Center, the Access Control Program, the Clery Act Compliance Office, the Office of Emergency Management, and the student-led Emergency Medical Service.
-This year, we welcomed the Community Response Team into the division.
+Last year, we welcomed the Community Response Team into the division and this year we welcomed the Public Safety Ambassadors.